Jordan Whitehead: Professional career

-Tampa Bay Buccaneers
+Tampa Bay Buccaneers (first stint)

+The Tampa Bay Buccaneers selected Whitehead in the fourth round (117th overall) of the 2018 NFL draft.
+The Tampa Bay Buccaneers acquired the pick they used to draft Whitehead in a trade that sent their second round (56th overall) pick to the New England Patriots in exchange for a second and fourth round pick.
+The New England Patriots drafted cornerback Duke Dawson 56th overall while the Buccaneers drafted Whitehead and cornerback Carlton Davis.
+Duke Dawson would never play a snap before being released after one season while Whitehead and Carlton Davis would both start in Super Bowl LV.
+He was the 10th safety drafted in 2018.

 2018 season

-The Tampa Bay Buccaneers selected Whitehead in the fourth round with the 117th overall pick in the 2018 NFL Draft.
-Whitehead was the 10th safety drafted in 2018.

 On May 10, 2018, the Tampa Bay Buccaneers signed Whitehead to a four-year, $3.12 million contract that includes a signing bonus of $667,257.

 Throughout training camp, Whitehead competed for a role as a starting safety against Keith Tandy, Chris Conte, and Justin Evans.
-Head coach Dirk Koetter named Whitehead the third backup free safety on the depth chart, behind Chris Conte and Keith Tandy.
+Head coach Dirk Koetter named Chris Conte and Justin Evans the starting safeties to begin the season, with Whitehead listed as a backup behind Keith Tandy and Isaiah Johnson.

-He made his professional regular season debut in the Tampa Bay Buccaneers’ season-opening 48–40 victory at the New Orleans Saints.
-Whitehead was inactive for the Buccaneers’ Week 4 loss at the Chicago Bears due to a shoulder and hamstring injury.
+On September 9, 2018, Whitehead made his professional regular season debut in the Buccaneers' season-opening 48–40 victory at the New Orleans Saints, appearing almost entirely on special teams.
+Whitehead was inactive for the Buccaneers' Week 4 loss at the Chicago Bears due to a shoulder and hamstring injury.
 On October 14, 2018, Whitehead earned his first career start after Chris Conte was placed on injured reserve due to a knee injury.
-Whitehead finished the Buccaneers’ 34–29 loss at the Atlanta Falcons with six combined tackles.
+Whitehead finished the Buccaneers' 34–29 loss at the Atlanta Falcons with six combined tackles (four solo).
+Prior to Week 8, Whitehead was named the starting strong safety for the remainder of the season.
 In Week 12, he collected a season-high ten solo tackles and broke up two pass attempts during a 27–9 win against the San Francisco 49ers.
 He finished his rookie season in 2018 with 76 combined tackles (61 solo) and four pass deflections in 15 games and 11 starts.

+The Tampa Bay Buccaneers finished the 2018 NFL season with a 5-11 record.
+On December 30, 2018, the Tampa Bay Buccaneers fired head coach Dirk Koetter.